devyanic11/devyanic11/README.md

 <h4 align="center">Teaching AI to do my job better than me.</h4>

-- 🔭 Currently wrangling LLMs into submission
+- 🔭 Currently making cool stuff with LLMs
 - 🌱 Learning español because AI should be bilingual too
 - 👯 Would love to chat and share ideas to hack
 - 🤝 Always up for a collab